GVAmaresh/EchoShield-Frontend/README.md

 - **Prateek Savanur**: [PrateekSavanur](https://github.com/PrateekSavanur)
 - **Chinmayee G**: [Chi-nm](https://github.com/Chi-nm)
 - **Charu Bohra**: [CharuBohra](https://github.com/CharuBohra)

+## Model Information

+ **1. wav2vec (Feature Extraction)**
+- **Purpose**:
+  wav2vec is used for extracting high-level features from audio data.
+Specifically, we use it to convert raw audio signals into feature representations that can later be used by machine learning models to classify the audio as real or AI-generated.

+- **How It's Applied**:
+  In this project, wav2vec is utilized to process the audio data before feeding it into the classification model.
+The extracted features capture the underlying patterns in the audio, helping to identify whether the audio is human or AI-generated.

+- **Integration**:
+  The raw `.wav` files are passed through the wav2vec model, which generates a series of embeddings (features).
+These embeddings are then used for further analysis and classification.

+**2. VGG16 (Convolutional Neural Network)**
+- **Purpose**:
+  VGG16 is a well-known Convolutional Neural Network (CNN) architecture primarily used for image classification.
+However, in this project, we adapt VGG16 to classify audio features (extracted from wav2vec).
+By utilizing VGG16’s deep layers, the model can detect high-level patterns in the audio data and classify it effectively.

+- **How It's Applied**:
+  After feature extraction by wav2vec, the processed features are fed into the VGG16 model.
+VGG16 processes the audio features (which are treated similarly to image data for classification tasks) to determine if the audio is real or fake.

+- **Integration**:
+  The VGG16 architecture is fine-tuned on our audio dataset.
+The model learns to recognize patterns specific to human and AI-generated audio, helping to improve the accuracy of the classification task.

+**3. Melody Machine (Audio Analysis)**
+- **Purpose**:
+  Melody Machine is a model designed to analyze the melody and pitch of audio signals.
+It focuses on detecting melodic features in the audio that may vary between human and AI-generated speech, thus contributing to distinguishing the authenticity of the audio.

+- **How It's Applied**:
+  This model is applied to assess the pitch, tone, and rhythm of the audio, as AI-generated voices often exhibit certain melodic patterns that differ from human speech.
+By analyzing these features, Melody Machine helps in the classification of the audio as either human or AI-generated.

+- **Integration**:
+  Melody Machine processes the audio data alongside other feature extraction models.
+The output of the Melody Machine is used in conjunction with the wav2vec and VGG16 outputs for a more comprehensive classification decision.

 ## Benefits
 - Accurate deepfake detection using state-of-the-art models.